actsl/kiss_sdl/README.md

 the toolkit is simple and thus not difficult to learn, but it would be difficult to do what you want otherwise.

-The kiss_sdl manual, including the full reference and example 2 tutorial, is at the following link.
+The kiss_sdl manual, including the full reference, Hello World example and example 2 tutorial, is at the following link.

 https://raw.githubusercontent.com/actsl/kiss_sdl/master/kiss_manual.pdf